 Select ‘Add integration’.
 The TTN -> EVRYTHNG integration expects the following items in the string query of the application URL.
 (An example is shown below):

-access_token- A Trusted App API Key.
-Get this from the EVRYTHNG application resource page in the EVRYTHNG Dashboard
+access_token- A Trusted Application API Key.
+Get this from the EVRYTHNG application resource page in the EVRYTHNG Dashboard.

 env- The EVRYTHNG platform region.
 Can be Europe (

 create- A boolean flag is used to provision a Thng if you have not already done so.

 truewill create a new Thng for a device if it doesn't,

 falsemeans a Thng must be manually created and mapped to the device.

 The image below shows an example application URL

 Inside the application, select ‘Register device’.
 If in the integration URL the